 Instructions

-- Combine the warm water (1 cup + 2 Tbsp) and dark brown sugar in the bowl of a stand mixer* fitted with a dough hook.
+- Combine the warm water (1 cup + 2 Tbsp) and brown sugar in the bowl of a stand mixer* fitted with a dough hook.
 Sprinkle the yeast on top and let sit for 5 minutes or until the yeast begins to foam.
 If the yeast does not foam, your yeast is dead and you'll need to start again with fresh yeast.

 - Shape the dough into a ball and transfer to a large, oiled bowl.
 Cover with plastic wrap and let rise for about 1 hour, or until doubled in size.